Power BI Tutorial

 Disadvantages of Power BI

-Here, are Cons/drawbacks of using Power BI:
+Here are the cons/drawbacks of using Power BI:

 • Dashboards never accept or pass user, account, or other entity parameters.